 27. Your contract is with Madventure Limited, a company registered in England and Wales whose registered office is at 93 Lashford Lane, Dry Sandford, Abingdon, Oxfordshire, OX136EB (Company No. 6809461 ).

-We recommend a budget of £100 – £120 per person per week to live comfortably during this expedition.
-This budget should cover day to day things like lunches, snacks, soft drinks, meals when not camping, the odd few beers, etc.
+We recommend a budget of £120 – £150 per person per week to live comfortably during this expedition.
+This budget should cover day to day things like meals, snacks, soft drinks, the odd few beers, etc.

 Budget approximately £400 for your visas, security clearances and letters of invitation.